Reference Data (Dictionaries API)

 - building symmetric markets;

-- data normalization between bookmakers.
+- normalizing data between bookmakers.

 Purpose of Dictionaries API

-Dictionaries API is a basic service that:
+Dictionaries API is a core service that:

 - decodes numeric identifiers into human-readable form;